partarstu/agentic_qa_framework/README.md

 USE_GOOGLE_CLOUD_STORAGE=False # Default: False.
 Is set to "True" if running in the Google Cloud.
 GOOGLE_CLOUD_STORAGE_BUCKET_NAME=YOUR_BUCKET_NAME # Required if USE_GOOGLE_CLOUD_STORAGE is True.
 The name of the GCS
                                  bucket in which downloaded by Jira MCP server attachments are stored.
+JIRA_ATTACHMENTS_CLOUD_STORAGE_FOLDER=jira # Default: jira.
+The folder within the GCS bucket where Jira attachments are stored.

 # OpenTelemetry (for tracing and metrics)
 OTEL_EXPORTER_OTLP_ENDPOINT=http://localhost:4317 # Default: http://localhost:4317.
 Endpoint for OpenTelemetry collector.